apache/tvm-rfcs/rfcs/0030-tvmc-comand-line-configuration-files.md

 [guide-level-explanation]: #guide-level-explanation

 ## TVM Hosted Configurations
 Configurations will be stored as [JSON5](https://json5.org/) at `configs/<TYPE>/<NAME>.json`, this top level directory will enable other tooling to load configurations just as easily a `tvmc` and provide easy sign posting for users looking for configurations.
+This folder structure includes two levels to allow contributors of configurations to choose appropriate values for:
+* `<TYPE>` - A suitable collective under which configurations can live, in this document the example used is `boards` but this could equally be `instances` for a cloud provider and is unbounded to allow contributors to group in the most effective way.
+* `<NAME>` - The name of the configuration, such as a board name or other composite structure of configurations.

 A user coming to `tvmc` will begin with a default configuration which sets sensible defaults, such that `tvmc compile my_model.tflite` works out of the box.
 This is enabled by a `configs/host/default.json` which is likely to specify: